Guide, Inspire, Grow

 To fulfill the role of a Mentor Coach, you must:

-• Coach with an ACA member school or club in good standing.
+Coach with an ACA member school or all-star club program in good standing.

-Please review our CIT Program information for more details on the role of the Mentor Coach.
+Please review our CIT Program details for more information on the role of the Mentor Coach at www.albertacheerleading.ca/cit.

 Frequently Asked Questions: